 It is very clear that the PM and the government want to leave the tyranny of the European Court of Justice.
 Why has leaving the European Court of Human Rights (an organisation far more hated than the ECJ) been ignored, asks Barry Fryer.

-Two different courts here of course, so two different bits of politics.
-Crucially, the European Court of Human Rights is not an EU institution and that’s why discussions about leaving it have not formed a key part of the Brexit debate.
+The European Court of Human Rights is not an EU institution and that’s why discussions about leaving it have not formed a key part of the Brexit debate.

 The European Court of Justice – the ECJ – is one of the primary institutions of the European Union and administers EU law.
 So, while it might have a role in supervising a future trade deal, part of the goal of Brexit was to remove the UK from the ECJ’s jurisdiction.